(Dusty or Beak)

 - Died June 19, 2013 in Danville, PA USA

 With the Pirates in spring training on March 16, 1960, Kravitz caught a no-hitter pitched by Bennie Daniels and Jim Umbricht in an exhibition game against the Detroit Tigers.
-He began the 1960 season as one of four Pirates catchers along with Burgess, Hal Smith, and Bob Oldis.
+He began that season as one of four Pirates catchers along with Burgess, Hal Smith, and Bob Oldis.
 The Pirates had traded Foiles in December 1959.
-Kravitz played sparingly for the 1960 Pirates, going 0 for 6 with a walk in 7 pinch-hitting appearances and appearing in only one game as a catcher.
-On June 1, the Pirates traded him for Foiles.
+Kravitz played sparingly for the Pirates, going 0 for 6 with a walk in 7 pinch-hitting appearances and appearing in only one game as a catcher.
+On June 1st, the Pirates traded him to the Kansas City Athletics in return for Foiles.
 Foiles was then immediately traded to the Cleveland Indians to reacquire outfielder John Powers.
 Powers was sent to the Pirates' AAA Columbus affiliate and the Pirates recalled outfielder Joe Christopher to replace Kravitz on the roster.

 Kravitz batted .234 as half of a catching platoon for the Athletics the rest of the 1960 season, appearing in 47 games with 2 home runs and 14 RBIs in 186 at-bats.
 It was the most playing time of his career.
 That was his last season in the majors.
 He spent the next three seasons in the minors before retiring.

 - James Forr: "Danny Kravitz", in Clifton Blue Parker and Bill Nowlin, ed.: Sweet '60: The 1960 Pittsburgh Pirates, SABR, Phoenix, AZ, 2013, pp. 119-123.
 ISBN 978-1-93359-948-9